mtk282/CMSC6950_Project/README.md

 ## Using argopy

 argopy is a Python library that is used to access, manipulate and visualize Argo float data.
-To ensure that argopy is installed properly, run the command:
+To ensure that argopy is installed properly, run this command in a Pyhton terminal of choice:

     import argopy
     from argopy import DataFetcher as ArgoDataFetcher